University of Nottingham

 |Workplace||Nottingham, East Midlands, UK|

-Assistant Professor - £38,833 - £47,722 per annum depending on skills and experience.
-Progression beyond this point is subject to performance.
+£36261 to £48677 per annum (pro-rata if applicable) depending on skills and experience.
+Salary progression beyond this scale is subject to performance.

 In your application, please refer to myScience.org.uk